jakobadam/origo-desktops/docs/user/intro.rst

 Directory and the RDS Servers use Kerberos, avoiding passing credentials around in the clear.

+..
 TODO: What about the WEB UI when iframed in origo.io?
+..
 TODO: Currently user credentials are saved in cleartext.
 If possible, instead save a token!

 Uploading software
 ==================

 RDS Orchestrator includes a catalog of software to which new software installers should be uploaded; supported installers can be of the types MSI, EXE or BAT.
-These installers **must** be able to run without any user input during installation.
+These installers *must* be able to run without any user input during installation.
 The point is to completely automate installation of all software on the RDS session host.

-If the installer consists of multiple files it **must** be zipped, before uploading.
+If the installer consists of multiple files it *must* be zipped, before uploading.
 After the ZIP is uploaded, the software is extracted, and a qualified guess on which file is the installer is made.
 Executable files which name contains 'install' or 'setup' are